Azure/aca-landing-zone-accelerator/CONTRIBUTING.md

   // ------------------

-  @description('The name of the spoke resource group.') output spokeResourceGroupName string = spokeResourceGroup.name
+  @description('The name of the spoke resource group.') output spokeResourceGroupName string = resourceGroupSpoke.name

   ```

 - Use [parameter decorators](https://docs.microsoft.com/azure/azure-resource-manager/bicep/parameters#decorators) to ensure integrity of user inputs are complete and therefore enable successful deployment
   - Use the [`@secure()` parameter decorator](https://docs.microsoft.com/azure/azure-resource-manager/bicep/parameters#secure-parameters) **ONLY** for inputs.
 Never for outputs as this is not stored securely and will be stored/shown as plain-text!
-  - All parameters should have a meaningful `@description `
+  - All parameters should have a meaningful `@description` decorator
   - Use constraints where possible, allowed values, min/max, but Use the `@allowed` decorator sparingly, as it can mistakenly result in blocking valid deployments
-  - If more than one parameter decorators are present, the `@description` decorator should always come last.
+  - If more than one parameter decorators are present, the `@description` decorator should always come first.
   - Avoid prompting for parameter value at runtime.
 Parameters should either be initialized in the bicep template file and/or in the accompanying pramater file.

 - `targetScope` should always be indicated at the beginning of the bicep template file